sst/guide/_chapters/setup-error-logging-in-serverless.md

 - Errors while calling AWS services
 - Unexpected errors like Lambda functions timing out or running out of memory

 We are going to look at how to setup a debugging framework to catch the above errors, and have enough context for us to easily pinpoint and fix the issue.
-We are going to be using [CloudWatch](https://aws.amazon.com/cloudwatch/) to write our logs, and we'll be using the log viewer in [Seed](https://seed.run) to read them.
+We'll be using [CloudWatch](https://aws.amazon.com/cloudwatch/) to write our logs, and we'll be using the log viewer in [Seed](https://seed.run) to view them.

 ### Setup a Debug Lib

-Let's start by adding some code that'll help us with that.
+Let's start by adding some code to help us with that.

 <img class="code-marker" src="/assets/s.png" />Create a `libs/debug-lib.js` file and add the following to it.